AmarzishQadeer/AmarzishQadeer/README.md

 ⚡ Did you know ...
 IEEE 802.11 commonly known as WiFi ... is a set of standards that define communication for wireless LANs

 #
+Feel free to explore my repositories, review the code, and provide feedback!

+I’m constantly expanding my skills and eager to collaborate with like-minded professionals on cybersecurity solutions.
+#
-Grab a coffee & croissant with me ☕️ 🥐 🍪  -->  amarzish.qadeer@gmail.com
+Grab a coffee & croissant with me ☕️ 🥐  -->  amarzish.qadeer@gmail.com

 #